ectora/lofi-bot/README.md

    - You can host one via your own VPS, just find tutorials on youtube on how to how your own lavalink server.
 3. Add your Lavalink Node Info in the `config.json` file.
 4. Set your Bot Token in the `.env` file.
 5. And you're done.
-The bot should be up.
+Run the command `node .` and the bot should be up.

 Available commands: `listen, stop, volume, ping` \
 Tip: You can replace the YouTube URL of the livestream in the `Listen.js` file.